neondatabase/website/content/docs/guides/logical-replication-concepts.md

 ## Enabling logical replication

-In Neon, you enable logical replication from the Neon Console:
+In Neon, you can enable logical replication from the Neon Console:

 1. Select your project in the Neon console.
 2. On the Neon **Dashboard**, select **Settings**.